marcel-lagoda/Problems-in-Sql/Northwind_dbo/README.md

 ## Description

-This file contains solutions to the book 'SQL Practice Problems' by Sylvia Moestl Vasilik.
+This file contains solutions to the book _SQL Practice Problem_ by Sylvia Moestl Vasilik.
-There are 57 beginning, intermediate and advanced challenges in total.
+There are 57 beginning, intermediate and advanced SQL challenges in total.

 ## DB Schema